 Tatjana Vassiljeva began her cello studies in her hometown of Novosibirsk and in Moscow.
-In 1994, she moved to Munich to study with Walter Northas at the Musikhochschule there, going on to study with David Geringas at the Hans Eisler Musikhochschule in Berlin.
+In 1994, she moved to Munich to study with Walter Nothas at the Musikhochschule there, going on to study with David Geringas at the Hans Eisler Musikhochschule in Berlin.

-Winner of numerous international competitions, including the Grand Prix at the 2001 Rostropovitch competition, Vassiljeva has performed as soloist with many of the world's leading orchestras including the London Symphony Orchestra, Munich Philharmonic, Orchestre de Paris, St Petersburg Philharmonic, Orchestre de la Suisse Romande and the New Japan Philharmonic under such distinguished conductors as Valery Gergiev, Yuri Temirkanov, David Zinman, Claudio Abbado, Daniele Gatti, Vladimir Spivakov and Yuri Bashmet.
+Winner of numerous international competitions, including the Grand Prix at the 2001 Rostropovitch competition, Vassiljeva has performed as soloist with many of the world's leading orchestras including the London Symphony Orchestra, NHK Symphony Orchestra, Munich Philharmonic, Orchestre de Paris, St Petersburg Philharmonic, Orchestre de la Suisse Romande and the New Japan Philharmonic under such distinguished conductors as Valery Gergiev, Yuri Temirkanov, David Zinman, Claudio Abbado, Daniele Gatti, Vladimir Spivakov and Yuri Bashmet.

 She has premiered works by several composers, noticably Krzysztof Penderecki with whom she gave the world premiere of the revised version of his Largo and recorded his Second Concerto.